galisued/Nanoparticle-Image-Analyzer/README.md

 ```
 ---

+## 4. Usage (How to Run the Code)

+### Step 1: Launch the Application
+Open your terminal, ensure your virtual environment is activated, and run the GUI script:
+`bash
+python DMSN_Analyzer.py
+`

+### Step 2: Enter Sample Parameters
+The GUI will prompt you to enter the core details for your current dataset:
+* **Sample Name:** The identifier for your synthesis batch (e.g., "Silica_Batch_A").
+* **Pixel-to-Nanometer Ratio:** The calibration scale for your TEM images (e.g., `0.439`).

+### Step 3: Select TEM Images
+* For each synthesis timepoint (e.g., "24 hours", "3 days"), click the "Browse" button in the GUI.
+* Select all the relevant TEM images (`.tif`, `.jpg`, `.png`) for that specific timepoint.
+* You can add multiple timepoints for a single sample to track growth over time.

+### Step 4: Run Analysis & Review Results
+Click the **"Run Analysis"** button.
+The application will process the images using the core engine.
+Once complete, check the automatically generated `Verification_Output` folder in your directory.
+Here you will find:
+* Visual verification images with detected particles highlighted (to ensure accuracy).
+* High-resolution kinetic plots tracking diameter and volume over time (`diameter_vs_time.png` and `volume_vs_time.png`).
+* A comprehensive `.csv` summary and markdown report containing all your statistical data ready for publication.

+---
 **Note:** This project is being developed as a final project for the Advanced Python Programming Course.
 You can view the course guidelines and core repository here
 https://github.com/Code-Maven/wis-python-course-2026-03